 - 1. fulfils all requirements for the study within two years; - 2. has a weighted average grade of at least 8.0 over all numerical graded courses (without the thesis) and no courses with a grade of '6' - 3. has a Master thesis grade of '9' or '10'.

-The first requirement may be extended if the student successfully took part in the Double Diploma programme, and the Münster period is programmed between the start and the finish of the one-year programme in Twente.
+The first requirement may be extended to 'within three years' if the student successfully took part in the Double Diploma programme.

 5b Transitional arrangements